Some students think that scholarships are aimed at learners that are in desperate need of financial assistance. This is not the case.

 Please ensure that your application is clear and legible.
 Only applications made electronically will be accepted.

-The deadline for applications is Thursday 25th August 2022, at 11:59pm.
+The deadline for applications is Tuesday 27th August 2024 (11.59pm).
 Candidates may be invited for interview as part of the selection process.

 Reasons to Apply for a Scholarship at St David’s Sixth Form College